 Two things are required in order to compensate for an injury.
-First, the brain must continue to receive signals from the balance organs so that it can learn how to interpret different head movements.
-Thus, movements must not be avoided, because they create the signals the brain needs to compensate for the injury.
-Second, the areas of the brain that are responsible for compensation must not be damaged.
+First, the brain must receive signals from the balance organs.
+Thus, movements must not be avoided, because movements create the signals the brain needs to compensate for the injury.
+Second, the balance areas of the brain must be capable of change.

-During the early stages of dizziness, patients may avoid quick movements and reduce their activities.
-Most patients will also be prescribed one or more antidizziness medications such as Antivert (meclizine), Valium (diazepam), Xanax (alprazolam), Phenergan (promethazine), or Compazine (prochlorperazin).
-This is fine during the acute stages of dizziness.
+During the early stages of dizziness, many physicians counsel their patients to avoid quick movements and reduce their activities.
+Most patients will be prescribed one or more anti-dizziness medications such as Antivert (meclizine), Valium (diazepam), Xanax (alprazolam), Phenergan (promethazine), or Compazine (prochlorperazin).
+This is fine during the acute stages of a dizziness problem in order to reduce symptoms that persist for hours or days even when the patient is not moving.
 However, once the acute phase is past, inactivity and medications can interfere with the long-term compensation process.

 Any medication that makes the brain sleepy, including all of the anti-dizziness medications, can slow down or stop the process of compensation, so they are often not appropriate for long-term use.
 Most patients who fail to compensate are found to either be strictly avoiding certain movements, using anti-dizziness medications daily, or both.
 Treatment includes VRT and gradual reduction and eventual elimination of these medications.

 Brain damage caused by stroke, head injury, or other causes can slow down or stop the natural compensation process.
 It is difficult to predict which patients with brain injury will improve or to what degree, so all patients should be given the chance to improve through a VRT program.
-There are several different measures of symptoms and functional capabilities used to assess progress repeatedly as treatment goes on.
+In our balance center we use several different measures of symptoms and functional capabilities in order to assess progress repeatedly as treatment goes on.
 As long as a patient continues to show improvement, even if it is gradual, treatment should be continued.